o2r-project/o2r-loader/README.md

 Start ngrok with `ngrok http 8088` and enter the public endpoint pointing to your local server at https://api.slack.com/apps/A6J6CDLQK/interactive-messages. ngrok also has a useful web interface at http://127.0.0.1:4040/inspect/http on all incoming requests.

+## Supported encodings

+The upload process may fail if certain files with unsupported encoding are detected:

+The encoding of text files analyzed by the o2r metadata extraction tool [o2r-meta](https://github.com/o2r-project/o2r-meta) must be Unicode (`UTF-8`, `UTF-16BE`, ...) or Unicode compatible (e.g. `ISO-8859-1`).
+The supported encodings and the list of files checked can be configured in `config.js`.

 ## Development

 ### Steps for manual local development